TFMV/blog/docs/blog-posts/quiver.md

 Quiver is what happens when vector search meets simplicity:

 - Blazing-fast HNSW for high-performance similarity search
-- DuckDB-style local-first indexing—no clusters, no complexity
+- DuckDB-style local-first indexing—fast hybrid search without clusters
 - SQL-like filtering alongside vector search
 - Low overhead—runs on your laptop, embedded in applications, or on-prem